GoogleCloudPlatform/alloydb-go-connector/README.md

 connections.
 These functions can be used with your database driver to connect to your AlloyDB instance.

-AlloyDB supports network connectivity through private, internal IP addresses only.
-This package must be run in an environment that is connected to the [VPC Network][vpc] that hosts your AlloyDB private IP address.
+AlloyDB supports network connectivity through public IP addresses and private, internal IP addresses.
+By default this package will attempt to connect over a private IP connection.
+When doing so, this package must be run in an environment that is connected to the [VPC Network][vpc] that hosts your AlloyDB private IP address.

 Please see [Configuring AlloyDB Connectivity][alloydb-connectivity] for more details.